tdonker/domain-driven-design-links/ubiquitouslanguagequotes.md

-Great quotes for the concept of Ubiquitous Language Mission of this overview is the bring great quotes for the concept of Ubiquitous Language, in order to get a better understandig of this fundamental DDD concept.
+# Great quotes for the concept of Ubiquitous Language

+Mission of this overview is the bring great quotes for the concept of Ubiquitous Language, in order to get a better understandig of this fundamental DDD concept.
 Bounded context and the ubiquitous language are the foundation of DDD.

-An operational definition of where a particular model is well-defined and applicable.
-Typically a sub-system, or the work owned by a particular team.
-Evans 2003
+> A language structured around the domain model and used by all team members to connect all the activities of the team with the software.
+[Evans 2003](https://pubs.opengroup.org/architecture/o-aa-standard/DDD-strategic-patterns.html#context-map)

-last update: 10.10.2021
+*last update: 10.10.2021*